scottvr/BTRR/README.md

     cidr TEXT UNIQUE NOT NULL
 );
 ```
-A utility script is included to help you create and populate the tables with IP addresses or info_hashes you wish to monitor.
+A utility script is provided to help you create and populate the tables with IP addresses or info_hashes you wish to monitor.

 ## Use Cases